thoss/laravel-gap-sort/README.md

 ### Use the sorting with an REST API

 1. register `/sort` Route
-With the enabled resource registrar you can easily add the `/sort` Route
+(with the enabled resource registrar you can easily add the `/sort` Route)
 ```php
 Route::resource('salutations', 'SalutationsController', ['with' => ['sort']]);
 ```